Courting vs Dating (Top 4 differences between courtship and dating)

 There are lively debates around courting vs dating for Christian singles to consider.
-The definition and idea of courtship may sound outdated to some in our modern world.
+The definition and meaning of courtship may sound outdated to some in our modern world.
 When hearing the term, many have images of their grandparents being chaperoned by their parents with their special someone.
 In those days, courting was about getting to know your potential partner as much as possible in a safe, pure environment.
 Often, these courtships led to successful marriages that lasted lifelong.
 Fast forward to today’s dating scene and we see surface-level connections, one night stands, and high divorce rates.
 Obviously, many things have shifted in our culture and the practice of dating is definitely one of them.
 It’s time for Christians to resurrect the idea of courting and redefine what godly relationships should look like.

 The first component to courtship is spiritual.
 God instructs us to “..not be yoked together with unbelievers..”
 (2 Corinthians 6:14, NIV).
 Therefore, we should intentionally court other Christians.
 Unfortunately, many people compromise this principle because they are unable to find enough Christian singles to date.
 However, we’ll never experience the same level of connection with an unbeliever as we would a Christ follower because they share our values, beliefs, and worldview.
 In addition, courting other believers creates wonderful opportunities to do spiritual activities together, such as attending church, Christian concerts, reading the Bible, and serving.
 These activities will help us to not only grow closer with God, but closer to one another as well.